wangjinchao/linux/Documentation/dev-tools/kstackwatch.rst

 Note the log sequence: KStackWatch reports the corruption before the victim function signals unhappy.
-This is also earlier than when __stack_chk_fail would report the issue in a stack canary corruption case (e.g., test 1).
+This is also earlier than when __stack_chk_fail would report the issue in a stack canary corruption case.

 More usage examples and corruption scenarios are provided in ``kstackwatch_test.sh`` and ``mm/kstackwatch/test.c``.